⚠️ Beware of job scams posing as BGC Recruitment Consultants. Concerned about a scam? Verify your recruiter's identity here.

 Why Learn It:

-JavaScript is the backbone of the modern web.
-It’s used to create interactive websites, dynamic user interfaces, and even server-side applications via Node.js.
-It’s also one of the most popular programming languages globally.
+JavaScript is the undisputed backbone of the modern web.
+It is used to create interactive corporate websites, dynamic user interfaces, and even highly scalable server-side applications via Node.js.

 JavaScript works seamlessly with HTML and CSS, making it essential for front-end developers.
-Frameworks like React, Angular, and Vue.js are built on JavaScript and dominate the job market.
+Frameworks like React, Angular, and Vue.js dominate the job market in Hong Kong’s vibrant startup scene at Cyberport and HKSTP.

-Career Tip: JavaScript is a must-learn for aspiring web developers and full-stack engineers.
+Career Tip: JavaScript is an absolute must-learn for aspiring web developers and full-stack engineers looking to build modern digital banking interfaces or e-commerce platforms.

-Best for: Enterprise Software, Android Development, Backend Systems
+Best for: Enterprise Software, Android Development, Backend Banking Systems

 Difficulty Level: Moderate